Crusoe Kuningbal: Biography

-Crusoe Kuningbal is widely recognized as the first artist in the region to carve mimic spirit figures in three-dimensional form, a practice he bagan in the 1960s.
-Although mimih were a common subject in bark painting, he was the only artist at the time to depict them in sculpture.
+Crusoe Kuningbal is widely recognized as the first artist in the region to carve mimih spirit figures in three-dimensional sculptures, a practice he began in the 1960s.
 His carvings portrayed the spirits as tall, slender beings associated with the rocky escarpments of Arnhem Land.
-According to Kuninjku belief, mimih live within rock fissures and emerge at dusk, are known to be elusive hunters into the rock country and vanishing without a trace.
+According to Kuninjku belief, mimih live within rock fissures and emerge at dusk.
+They are known to be elusive hunters into the rock country and vanishing without a trace.
 Contemporary people say that the mimih painted much of the rock art that displays their images and lifestyle.
 Kuningbal's innovation laid the groundwork for a new sculptural tradition within the Kuninjku community.

-Kuningbal also played a foundational role not only as an artist but as a cultural innovator.
-He was the initial artist to carve mimih spirit figures for ceremonial use, and this practice has since evolved into a key artistic tradition in Western Arnhem Land.
+Kuningbal also played a foundational role as a cultural innovator.
+He was the first artist to carve mimih spirit figures for ceremonial use, and this practice has since evolved into a key artistic tradition in Western Arnhem Land.
 His work contributed to what is now a thriving local industry, enabling artists to earn income while preserving cultural practices on their ancestral lands.

 Mamurrng

-The Mamurrng is a ceremony in which two different language communities come together for trade and diplomacy.
-In this ceremony there are songs, dances, beating of clapsticks, and playing of the didjeridu.
-Red and white ochre is used to paint the bodies of participants and special outfits of cloth and headbands are dawned.
-In the 1960s, Kuningbal pioneered many songs and dances used in the ceremony.
-These dances were inspired by the mimih spirits and their cunning ways.
-In addition to singing and dancing, Kunginbal carved mimih sculptures for the ceremony which had previously never been done.
-He incorporated life sized carvings and his distinctive songs, dances, and sculptures were quickly popularized amongst his local setting.
-They were put in the middle to be danced around.
-He also broke tradition by covering his statues in his now trademark dots instead of traditional rarrk designs.
-This ceremony was performed in public spaces in Maningrida where community members and outsiders noticed Kuningbal's sculptures and a market demand for them resulted.
+The Mamurrng is a ceremony in which two communities with different language backgrounds come together for trade and diplomacy.
+This ceremony includes songs, dances, beating of clapsticks, and playing of the didjeridu.
+Red and white ochre is used to paint the bodies of participants and special cloth outfits and headbands are worn.
+In the 1960s, Kuningbal pioneered many songs and dances for the ceremony that were inspired by the mimih spirits.
+Kunginbal created the first mimih sculptures used for the ceremony, where they were placed in the middle to be danced around.
+These statues broke tradition by covering them in his trademark dots instead of traditional rarrk designs.
+Kunginbal's contributions were quickly popularized within his local setting.
+This ceremony was performed in public spaces in Maningrida where community members and outsiders noticed Kuningbal's work, resulting in a market demand for the sculptures.